banner

 Configuring Secure Boot for Arch Linux

-Recently, I configured secure boot for my Arch Linux and I'm documenting the process and issues I encountered here.
+Recently, I configured secure boot for my Arch Linux, and I would like to document the process and any issues I encountered.

-The implementation methods for secure boot are described in detail in the Arch Wiki.
+For a complete description of implementing secure boot, refer to the Arch Wiki.
 However, the wiki format can make the process description complex.
-This section aims to provide a simplified method for implementing secure boot, skipping the more detailed conceptual content.
+This section aims to provide a simplified method for implementing secure boot, skipping detailed conceptual content.

 Note: This article only describes setting up secure boot for Arch Linux.
 For further implementation and coexistence with Windows secure boot, please refer to the corresponding entry in the Arch Wiki here.